mnyrop/pagemaster/README.md

 </br>

-*__Note:__ You can add as many parameters to your collection config as you like, to use in other parts of your site.
-Just make sure they do not overlap with the ones above!*
+*__Note:__ You can add as many parameters to your collection config as you like (for use in other functions for your site), but make sure they do not overwrite any of the ones above!*

 </br>